munday/sliding-menu/README.md

     SlidingMenuActivity()

-Is the default constructor, this initializes the activity with a hidden title bar (actionbar) If you want a title bar (actionbar) call:
+Is the default constructor, this initializes the activity with a sliding title bar (actionbar) If you want to pick if the title bar (actionbar) slides or not call:

-    SlidingMenuActivity(bool showTitleBar)
+    SlidingMenuActivity(bool slideTitleBar)

-The constructor is the only place to set the showTitleBar option because if it is set after the call to `onCreate()` it won't actually remove the title bar.
-__Note:__ ~~if the title bar is set to show, it does not slide over.
-It just stays at the top, hence the default setting being to hide it.~~
-The titlebar now slides too!
+If you want the titlebar (actionbar) to disapper, call `requestWindowFeature(Window.FEATURE_NO_TITLE);` in your `onCreate()`.

 ### Functions